 The Last Three Weeks

-I thought it was really funny telling people I had quit my job.
+Telling people I had quit my job was a completely incongruous event.
 It seemed like a huge momentous decision, but nothing in my life had changed yet.
 I was still in the office, still working crazy hours.

 I worked really hard in my last three weeks.
 My last week, I wrote memos and created training presentations, and wrapped up all my final assignments.
 In fact, I was given a reply brief to write over my last weekend.
 It was gratifying that my team had so much faith in me when I could have really screwed them over.
-In another way, perhaps it showed a lack of respect for my own time and plans.
+On the other hand, perhaps it showed a lack of respect for my own time and plans.
 In any case, I figured I would give it my all until I was off the payroll.

 The Rosy Future: Why I Quit My Six-Figure Attorney Job